athanclark/usmc-presentation-databases-20251204/presentation.md

 - Prevent a deletion of a row if some criteria is met
 - Modify rows in another table if a row is created
-- Destroy the entire database if my payroll hasn't been updated in 1 month (logic bomb)
+- Destroy the entire database if my payroll hasn't been submitted in 1 month (logic bomb)

 ---